Gary Miller (politician): State Senate elections

 In 1990, he decided to run for a seat in the California Senate.
-Incumbent Republican State Senator Bill Campbell of California's 31st State Senate district decided to resign.
+Incumbent Republican State Senator Bill Campbell of the 31st District resigned the seat.
 In the February 1990 special election (open primary), Miller ranked fourth, or last, among Republicans in the field, getting just 16% of the vote.

-In 1994, he decided to run for the vacant California's 29th State Senate district.
-In the open primary in September 1994, he ranked second among Republicans getting 21% of the vote, behind State Representative Dick Mountjoy, who ranked first with 45% of the vote.
+In 1994, he decided to run for the vacant 29th District seat.
+In the open primary in September 1994, Miller ranked second among Republicans getting 21% of the vote, behind state Assemblyman Dick Mountjoy, who ranked first with 45% of the vote.

 California Assembly (1995–1999)

 Elections

 In 1995, Miller ran in a special election for a seat in the California State Assembly in the 60th district after incumbent Paul Horcher was recalled.
 Miller won the open primary with 39% of the vote in a six candidate field.

 In 1996, he won re-election defeating Democrat Susan Amaya 53–47%.
-He was succeeded in office by Bob Pacheco.
+He was succeeded in the Assembly by Bob Pacheco.